-- Composite male to male cable

 -- I'm not using any audio and the monitors do have speakers, but I just plan to just feed this back into my desk audio mixer from the Pi with other desk audio (computers/TV) so I can ramp cctv sound up/down as needed.

 -- The monitor is a little annoying as it displays the input name (AV1) in the top right until you press the IR remote to select something.
 If I was more pedantic I'd try and automate this.
-Also, it draws 110mA on standby (remote on/off) so I will be switching power off when not used.
+Also, it draws 110mA on standby (remote on/off) so I will be switching power off when not used (2020-08-21 monitor is now on a 12V supply switched by the home automation system).

 Last edited by ZorrUno